tobiasHeinke/monostyle/docs/tools.md

 Find repetitive word usage on a broad scale.
 Mainly to find repeated transitions (e.g. 'however').

+Options:

+- `thresholds` (list of floats): first is minimum threshold further values will raise the severity.

 ### passive

 Detect the use of passive voice.